Switch-modder/dvcbs-reloaded/README.md

 ## Example build

-Now that you are in `sudo -s` and you are in the directory with `dvcbs.sh`, you are ready to make a build.
+Now that you are in `sudo -s` and you are in the directory with `dvcbs-reloaded.sh`, you are ready to make a build.

-First, lets get the latest OSKR OTA and mount it. run `./dvcbs.sh -dm`
+First, lets get the latest OSKR OTA and mount it. run `./dvcbs-reloaded.sh -dm`

-This makes a `./oskrcurrent` directory with a mounted OSKR OTA in it.
+This makes a `mounted` directory with a mounted OSKR OTA in it.

 Lets cd into it and edit some things.

-`cd oskrcurrent/edits/` This puts you at the root of the OTA.
+`cd mounted/edits/` This puts you at the root of the OTA.

 `nano anki/etc/update-engine.env` This puts you in a text editor.
 Set "UPDATE_ENGINE_ALLOW_DOWNGRADE" to "True".

-`cd ../../` This puts you back in the directory with the ./dvcbs.sh script. ../ means previous directory.
+`cd ../../` This puts you back in the directory with the ./dvcbs-reloaded.sh script. ../ means previous directory.

-Now we can build. `./dvcbs.sh -b 1.8.0 1`
+Now we can build. `./dvcbs-reloaded.sh -b 1.8.0 1`

 To put the build on your bot, we will need to SCP in the key.